-Or to skip any manual tracking, just wear UPOlife tracker, which will track the rhythm of your whole day, that way noticing the patterns, where you are resting and moments, where your heart might not be at ease.
+Or to skip any manual tracking, just wear UPOlife tracker, which will track the rhythm of your whole day, that way notice the patterns, where you are resting, and moments, where your heart might not be at ease.

 Things Affecting Resting Heart Rate

 Besides fitness level, an abnormal resting heart rate can be attributed to a variety of factors, like emotions, medication, dehydration, and even altitude, Dr. Razavi says.